Kolpic/Drift-it/README.md

 # 🚗 Car Game Server

+## ⚙️ Technologies
-## ⚙️ Technologies: no freamework, no database, only using com.sun.net.httpserver library.
+No freamework, no database, only using com.sun.net.httpserver library.

 ## 🌟 Overview
 Welcome to the Car Game Server!
 This Java-based HTTP server orchestrates an engaging car game, offering various endpoints to interact with a virtual car.